Disney Cruise Line Staterooms

 "Mid-ship" is the hub for all activities on board.
 The elevators are more crowded than those in the fore and aft of the ship.
 There is more hallway traffic, which can lead to more noise outside your stateroom.
 This area of the ship tends to be more congested in general.
 If you are looking for a quiet, relaxing area of the ship to call home for the length of your cruise (and you are not prone to motion sickness) consider the fore and aft sections of the ship.

 Booking a concierge stateroom allows you to enjoy concierge benefits such as exclusive areas on the ship where you can use the internet, sample complimentary food, and drinks, and watch the large-screen TV.
-You will also have your own private access to Deck 13, which is an exclusive sun deck reserved for concierge guests.
+You will also have your own private deck access, which is an exclusive sun deck reserved for concierge guests.

 If you are a larger family, you'll have a couple of different options.
 A suite, which includes concierge services, will fit your family plus give you a little more luxury.
 For a more budget-friendly option, you may find that booking two rooms gives you the flexibility that works for your family.
 On a ship, "connecting" rooms are two staterooms that have an interior door between them.
 "Adjacent" rooms are side by side and have no interior door between the rooms.